 If you want a fully immersive, life-changing experience, a semester study abroad program is the best choice.
-A semester allows you to assimilate better in another culture and community, build relationships with the people and places you see everyday, discover new experiences, improve your foreign language skills and more.
+A semester allows you to engage more deeply with another culture, build relationships with the people, fully discover new places, improve your foreign language skills and more.

 You could spend a summer interning abroad, but why not make the most of your international professional experience by taking a semester to build long-lasting corporate connections, learn or improve your professional proficiency in a foreign language and develop skills for success in a global economy?
 We help arrange working positions for students, often as part of a credit-bearing study abroad program.
 We offer internships through both exchange and affiliated programs.
-They may also be part of faculty-led programs.You can choose a full-time internship placement or take courses that complement a part-time internship placement.
+You can choose a full-time internship placement or take courses that complement a part-time internship placement.
 Credit and costs for internships vary based on location and the placement organization.

 If you want to participate in a program not offered by UT or one of our partners, you must follow these requirements for credit and program evaluation:

-- Complete the “Non-UT Pre-departure Form” prior to departure to determine credit transferability.
+- Complete the Non-UT Pre-departure Form prior to departure to determine credit transferability.

 - Complete an Application for Readmission to UT in order to re-enroll upon return.
-Students who participate in a Non-UT program will be taking a leave of absence if abroad for fall or spring.
-As long as the student leaves in good standing (min 2.5 gpa) there will not be any problem re-enrolling.
+Students who participate in a non-UT program will be taking a leave of absence if abroad for fall or spring.
+As long as the student leaves in good standing (min 2.5 GPA) there will not be any problem re-enrolling.

 - Inform your college or school's advising office (in the office of student affairs or dean's office) that you will be taking a leave of absence.

-- Contact any scholarship sponsors and/or the UT Office of Financial Aid.
+- Contact any scholarship sponsors and/or the UT Office of Scholarships and Financial Aid.
 Many non-UT programs are not eligible for federal financial aid.
 If you need loans to study abroad you should check on this first.

 Please email email@example.com with questions about non-UT programs.